Velella

-Velella is a monospecific genus of hydrozoa in the Porpitidae family.
-Its only known species is Velella velella, a cosmopolitan free-floating hydrozoan that lives on the surface of the open ocean.
+Velella is a monospecific genus of hydrozoa in the family Porpitidae.
+Its only known species is Velella velella, a cosmopolitan (widely distributed) free-floating hydrozoan that lives on the surface of the open ocean.
 It is commonly known by the names sea raft, by-the-wind sailor, purple sail, little sail, or simply Velella.

 This small cnidarian is part of a specialised ocean surface community that includes the better-known cnidarian siphonophore, the Portuguese man o' war.
 Specialized predatory gastropod molluscs prey on these cnidarians.
 Such predators include nudibranchs (sea slugs) in the genus Glaucus and purple snails in the genus Janthina.